Write Your Best ResumeSave as Favorite

 - Length: The one-page limit is out, but don’t go longer than two page unless absolutely necessary

 - Format: Strict chronological format is no longer the only way to go.
 Functional and skill-based organization is also popular and accepted.
-Check out these sample resumes: Chronological, Functional/Chronological
+Check out these sample resumes: Entry Level, Chronological, Functional/Chronological

 - Time covered: Cover 10 to 15 years only – not your whole working life.
 The practice now is also to skip the months in job tenure – just use years.